 Comprised of committed, highly skilled dancers and educators representative of the diversity of Los Angeles, Versa-Style Street Dance Company harnesses the exhilarating energy of street dance for the concert stage.
 In celebration of their 20th anniversary, they will bring their newest work that celebrates West Coast Hip Hop and the street-dance styles that originated in…

 Teacher, Rapper, Hero, DJ, Author, Father….We’re running out of titles.
-After spending the time during the pandemic expanding his family as a foster parent and innovating his approach, Mega Ran continues to defy expectations with a Children’s Album.
-Inspired by the baby boy the couple fostered for 16 months adopted this past Spring, Mega Ran’s…
+After spending time during the pandemic expanding his family as a foster parent and innovating his approach, Mega Ran continues to defy expectations with a children’s album.
+Inspired by the baby boy the couple fostered for 16 months, whom they adopted this past Spring, Mega…

 Eliades Ochoa was born in Santiago de Cuba on June 22, 1946, in Songo la Maya, Santiago de Cuba.
 Eliades is considered one of the most renowned Cuban “soneros” of all time, a notable defender of traditional Cuban music, and the best guitarist of his generation.
 His distinctive cowboy hat and his penchant for wearing…